Etusivu » For Applicants » Guidelines and Online service

 1. Work plan, maximum of 8 pages

-2. Overview of the organization or the CV of the group leader, maximum of 3 pages
+2. Overview of the organization or the CV of the group leader, maximum of 3 pages.
+For consortium projects, CVs of all main contractors, maximum 3 pages per main contractor.

 3. If the applicant is an entity, a copy of the previous year’s annual report, financial statements and auditor’s report must be provided as attachments to the application.
 The documents may be submitted either compiled into an attachment file or as separate links in the Link to material or website section.